cleverage/daltons/docs/index.md

 ## Examples and use cases

+There are a few examples in the project's repository: [examples](https://github.com/cleverage/responsive-image-widths/tree/master/examples)

+Use cases:

 - [How to deal with multiple `<source>` with `mix/max-width` media queries (Art Direction)](/responsive-image-widths/art-direction.html)

 ## Related projects